eTilbudsavis/native-android-sdk/README.md

 To set a valid location, you must provide at least a **latitude**, **longitude** and a **radius**.
 If you are using `LocationManager` you can pass any new `location` objects directly into `EtaLocation`.

-`EtaLocation` will save the last known location to shared preferences, so a valid location is always accessible, once an initial location have been given.
+`ShopGunLocation` will save the last known location to shared preferences, so a valid location is always accessible, once an initial location have been given.

 ## Request